Thousands trapped on Australian beaches by dangerous bushfires

 “There were a lot of family heirlooms in there,” he told Reuters.
 “A lot of priceless memories.”

-The fires have been spread across four states, with fronts stretching hundreds of kilometers in some cases, affecting many towns and rural areas.
+The fires have been spread across four states, with fronts stretching hundreds of kilometres in some cases, affecting many towns and rural areas.

 The two people who died overnight were believed to have been a father and son protecting their property near the town of Cobargo in New South Wales, police said, with a third missing, feared dead, while in Victoria, four more were unaccounted for.

-Bushfires burned on the outskirts of Sydney, cloaking the harbor city in smoke ahead of a fireworks display planned for New Year’s Eve.
+Bushfires burned on the outskirts of Sydney, cloaking the harbour city in smoke ahead of a fireworks display planned for New Year’s Eve.

 Authorities said the fireworks would go ahead, despite some public calls for cancellation in solidarity with fire-hit areas in the state.